 - Good sound quality

 - Not very versatile

-This bass has a straightforward design with one pickup and one volume control and tone control.
+This bass has a straightforward design with one pickup, one volume control, and one tone control.
 Still, it provides a warm tone with full and rich sounds that can go with different genres and playing styles.